 (E) Have an effective health and safety program at its workplaces.

-(2) An employer or employers' group that self-insures its risk and self-administers its claims shall exercise all authority and responsibility granted to the Insurance Commissioner or private carriers in this chapter and provide notices of action taken to effect the purposes of this chapter to provide benefits to persons who have suffered injuries or diseases covered by this chapter.
-An employer or employers' group granted permission to self-insure and self-administer its obligations under this chapter shall at all times be bound and shall comply fully with all of the provisions of this chapter.
-Furthermore, all of the provisions contained in article four of this chapter pertaining to disability and death benefits are binding on and shall be strictly adhered to by the self-insured employer in its administration of claims presented by employees of the self-insured employer.
-Violations of the provisions of this chapter and such rules relating to this chapter as may be approved by the board of managers or industrial council may constitute sufficient grounds for the termination of the authority for any employer to self-insure its obligations under this chapter.
+(2) An employer or employers’ group that self-insures its risk and self-administers its claims shall exercise all authority and responsibility granted to the Insurance Commissioner or private carriers in this chapter and provide notices of action taken to effect the purposes of this chapter to provide benefits to persons who have suffered injuries or diseases covered by this chapter.
+An employer or employers’ group granted permission to self-insure and self-administer its obligations under this chapter shall at all times be bound and shall comply fully with all of the provisions of this chapter.
+Furthermore, all of the provisions contained in §23-4-1 et seq. of this code pertaining to disability and death benefits are binding on and shall be strictly adhered to by the self-insured employer in its administration of claims presented by employees of the self-insured employer.
+Violations of the provisions of this chapter and such rules relating to this chapter as may be approved by the industrial council may constitute sufficient grounds for the termination of the authority for any employer to self-insure its obligations under this chapter.

 (c) Each self-insured employer shall, on or before the last day of the first month of each quarter or other assigned reporting period, file with the Insurance Commissioner a certified statement of the total gross wages and earnings of all of the employer’s employees subject to this chapter for the preceding quarter or other assigned reporting period.